airtap/airtap/doc/cloud-testing.md

 sauce_key: 550e8400-e29b-41d4-a716-446655440000
 ```

 Obviously replace with your name and key from your account.
-See the [[zuulrc]] wiki page for more more details about this file.
+See [zuulrc](./zuulrc.md) for more more details about this file.

 ### 3. select browsers to test